Acute kidney injury: Evaluation

-The deterioration of kidney function may be signaled by a measurable decrease in urine output.
-Often, it is diagnosed on the basis of blood tests for substances normally eliminated by the kidney: urea and creatinine.
+A measurable decrease in urine output may signal deterioration of kidney function.
+Often, it is diagnosed based on blood tests for substances normally eliminated by the kidneys - urea and creatinine.
 Additionally, the ratio of BUN to creatinine is used to evaluate kidney injury.
 Both tests have their disadvantages.
-For instance, it takes about 24 hours for the creatinine level to rise, even if both kidneys have ceased to function.
-A number of alternative markers have been proposed (such as NGAL, HAVCR1, IL18 and cystatin C), but none of them are established enough as of 2018 to replace creatinine as a marker of kidney function.
+For instance, about 24 hours are needed for the creatinine level to rise, even if both kidneys have ceased to function.
+Several alternative markers have been proposed (such as NGAL, HAVCR1, IL18, and cystatin C), but none is sufficiently established as of 2018 to replace creatinine as a marker of kidney function.

-These may include urine sediment analysis, renal ultrasound and/or kidney biopsy.
+These may include urine sediment analysis, kidney ultrasound, and/or kidney biopsy.
 Indications for kidney biopsy in the setting of AKI include the following: